Shopping And Shots Power An Economy Heading To Its Fastest Growth Since 1984

 "Fear is a real factor here," Swonk said.

-Other people are unable to work because they're are busy caring for sick relatives, or children whose schools have yet to reopen.
+Other people are unable to work because they are busy caring for sick relatives or for children whose schools have yet to reopen.

 "That makes it harder for working parents, particularly single moms," Swonk said.

-As of early April, more than 17 million Americans were receiving some form of unemployment assistance.
-More than 6 million of those were on extended benefits, for people who've been out of work more than six months.
+As of mid-April, some 16.5 million Americans were receiving some form of unemployment assistance.
+More than 5.6 million of those were on extended benefits for people who have been out of work more than six months.

 "That is concerning because the longer you're out of the workforce, the harder it is to get back in," Richardson said.
 "The scarring is there.
 And how long it will take to work off those scars is still a big question hanging over the labor market."